Vaanske/RandomTaskCodes/README.md

 # RandomTaskCodes

-Repository of some of my codesin case my PC dies or I'm no different machine
+Repository of some of my codes in case my PC dies or I'm on different machine.